 Word’s new fonts are gorgeous.
 Calibri works particularly well on-screen.

 However, fonts are part of the problem, you never know which fonts Word will use when you send a document to another computer.
 Things can go badly wrong when you send Word documents to commercial printers or pre-press companies.

 Colour is also a Word danger-zone.
-You never know for certain what colour you'll see at the other end.
+You never know what colour you'll see at the other end.

-When it comes to creating high-end documents or working with professional printers, you may to use Adobe InDesign.
-At around NZ$1,500 that’s an expensive sledgehammer cracking my layout nuts.
+When I’m creating high-end documents or working with professional printers, I still have to use Adobe InDesign.
+At around NZ$1,500 that’s an expensive sledgehammer for cracking layout nuts.